Susan A. Reeves, EdD, RN, CENP

 Susan A. Reeves, EdD, RN

-Reeves is also the Chief Nursing Executive for the Dartmouth Health system, which she assumed in June 2017.
-In this role, she is responsible for setting the strategic direction for nursing across the system and for creating alignment for nursing practice across all Dartmouth Health entities.
+Susan A. Reeves, EdD, RN, CENP, was named the Chief Nursing Executive for the Dartmouth Health system in June 2017.
+In this role, she is responsible for setting the strategic direction for nursing across the system and for creating alignment for high-quality nursing practice across all Dartmouth Health entities.

 Reeves received her Diploma in Nursing from Mary Hitchcock Memorial Hospital in 1980.
 She earned her Bachelor of Science with a major in Nursing in 1988 from Colby-Sawyer College.
 Reeves attended the University of New Hampshire in Concord, NH, where she earned her master's degree in Nursing Administration in 1991, and earned her Doctorate in Educational Leadership and Policy Studies from the University of Vermont in Burlington, Vermont, in 2010.